MichaelSpila97/S3K_Genetic_Algorithm/README.md

 ## The Training GUI

 Here are a few explanation of the Training GUI functionality:
 * No Data Training: Training that starts at Generation 0 with no previous entity
                         data to use.

 * Load Data Training: Training that starts at the Generation the user selects in the file dialog.

-                          Note: The user must select either the offspring or raw file of a generation when choosing to load in data for training purposes
+    * Note: The user must select either the offspringor raw file of a generation when choosing to load in data for training purposes

-    * Continuous and Non-Continuous Training: If continuous training is selected the program will continue to train and creates new generation for ever.
+* Continuous and Non-Continuous Training:

+    * If continuous training is selected the program will continue to train and creates new generation for ever.

-                                              If non-continuous training is selected then the program will stop training after the current generation is done training.
+    * If non-continuous training is selected then the program will stop training after the current generation is done training.

-                                              Note: It is recommended to stop continuous training through selecting the non-continuous training option when the user wishes to stop training.
+    * Note: It is recommended to stop continuous training through selecting the non-continuous training option when the user wishes to stop training.

 * Entities per Generation Entry box: This is used to define how many entities a user wants a generation to be composed of.

-                                        Note: The default is 10 entities and the user cannot define a generation to contain more that 10 entities
+    * Note: The default is 10 entities and the user cannot define a generation to contain more that 10 entities

-  * Entity to Replay Entry Box: This is used to tell the program which numbered
-                                entity, in the generation that user selects, will have its actions replayed if the Replay Entity button is pressed.
+* Entity to Replay Entry Box: This is used to tell the program which numbered entity, in the generation that user selects, will have its actions replayed if the Replay Entity button is pressed.

-                                Ex: 5 is entered in the Entity to Replay Entry box and the user chooses generation 5 when selecting the generation from the file dialog.
+    * Ex: 5 is entered in the Entity to Replay Entry box and the user chooses generation 5 when selecting the generation from the file dialog.
 The entity that would have its actions replayed would be Entity G5E5.

 * Replay Entity Button: When pressed a file dialog appears asking the user to select a generation of entities.
 Then after the user selects a generation the program replays the entity that was identified in the Entity to Replay Entry Box.

-                          Note: The user must select either the offspring or raw file of a generation when choosing to load in generational data for replay purposes
+    * Note: The user must select either the offspring or raw file of a generation when choosing to load in generational data for replay purposes

 ## Future Plans